AP-NORC poll: Few Americans support easing virus protections

 “If we try too hard to restart the economy prematurely, there will be waves of reinfection,” said 70-year-old retired medical equipment salesman Goble Floyd, of Bonita Springs, Florida.
 “I don’t think the economy or life will get back to normal until there’s a vaccine.
 It just seems this is so seriously contagious.”

-The partisan differences are apparent.
+The emerging partisan differences are apparent.
 Georgia Gov. Brian Kemp is a Republican and unwavering Trump supporter.
 GOP lawmakers in Wisconsin filed suit Tuesday against the state’s Democratic governor after he ordered most nonessential businesses to remain closed until May 26.

 The poll finds 59% of Republicans say it’s at least somewhat likely that their areas will be safe enough for reopening in just a few weeks, compared with 71% of Democrats who say it is unlikely.
 Still, even among Republicans, just 27% say that’s very likely.